vacp2p/rfc/content/docs/rfcs/17/README.md

 `block_propagation_delay` is the time taken for the peers to receive the proposed block.
 `Network_Delay` and `block_propagation_delay` MUST have the same resolution as `block_time`.

 By this formulation, `acceptable_root_window_size` will provide an approximation of how many roots can be acceptable by a routing peer.

+The `acceptable_root_window_size` should indicate how many blocks may have been mined during the time it takes for a peer to receive a packet.
+This formula represents a lower bound of the number of acceptable roots.

 However, the peer can be generous with this window size if they desire enhanced slashing opportunities.

 # Copyright